mtempleheald/mtempleheald.github.io/src/routes/(standard)/blog/2023/04/08/Publish-Database-from-ERD/+page.md

    }
    ```

+### Issues

+It takes some time to spin up a liquibase container, connect to a SQL database and apply migration scripts.
+I found during exploration that whilst debugging the test everything was working as designed, however, whilst running the tests had completed (with failures) before the DB scripts had been executed.
+It is possible to set a WaitStrategy on testcontainers to ensure that they are ready before moving on.
+I had no luck getting this to work with liquibase, since it is not designed to stay up after the command is completed.
+I'm sure there's a better way, but my fix for this was to put a while loop in between starting and disposing the liquibase container.
+This simply runs an appropriate query on the SQL container which indicates completion, then waits for a second before retrying, up to N times.

 ### Next steps

-I'm doing all of this on a preview version of .NET8 and there is sadly [an issue](https://github.com/dotnet/SqlClient/issues/1930) with `Microsoft.Data.SqlClient` which means I can't actually run these tests, but the signs are good; Docker containers do get spun up in the order expected and for the length of time expected and everything cleans up after itself.
-Back to actually writing the application logic I guess, though I'd love to actually work in a more test-driven fashion.
+The solution now works as intended (as long as you remember to start Docker first).
+I simply need to complete the work now, in a more test driven fashion than I normally would.
 Finally I need to automate integration testing on CICD pipelines.
-But I need to test the tests first and this activity is out of scope of this document.

 All of the above is checked in to a private GitHub repo for now, I may make this public at some point.